ryos-io/Tars/README.md

 ```
 How to extend
 ---
-To add your own commands you can use the CLI DSL:
+To add your own commands you can use the TARS DSL:

 ```
 (ns test-prj.core